 Trace flags provide a way to change the behavior of SQL Server temporarily and are generally used to help with troubleshooting or for enabling and disabling certain features for testing.
-Hundreds of trace flags exist but very few are officially documented; for a list of those that are and more information on using trace flags have a look here: http://msdn.microsoft.com/en-us/library/ms188396.aspx
+Hundreds of trace flags exist but very few are officially documented; for a list of those that are and more information on using trace flags, see http://msdn.microsoft.com/en-us/library/ms188396.aspx.